aramprice/Colors/README.md

-# Colors - an OSX Screensaver
+# Colors - a macOS Screensaver

 Colors was inspired by an [R](http://www.r-project.org) program created to test whether any two colors could actually clash.